marmelab/react-admin/docs/Architecture.md

 ## Context: Pull, Don't Push

-Communicating between components is a common problem in React applications, especially in large ones, when you have to pass props down several levels.
+Communicating between components is a common problem in React applications.
+This is especially true in large applications, where you have to pass props down several levels.
 React-admin solves this problem by using a pull model: components expose props to their descendants via a context, and descendants can use them via a custom hook.

 Whenever a react-admin component fetches data or defines a callback, the component creates a context and puts the data and callback in it.